awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 # Creating an Amazon Aurora DB Cluster<a name="Aurora.CreateInstance"></a>

 An Amazon Aurora DB cluster consists of a DB instance, compatible with either MySQL or PostgreSQL, and a cluster volume that represents the data for the DB cluster, copied across three Availability Zones as a single, virtual volume\.
-The DB cluster contains a primary instance and, optionally, up to 15 Aurora Replicas\.
+The DB cluster contains a primary writer DB instance and, optionally, up to 15 Aurora Replicas \(reader DB instances\)\.
 For more information about Aurora DB clusters, see [Amazon Aurora DB Clusters](Aurora.Overview.md)\.

-The following topic shows how to create an Aurora DB cluster and then add an Aurora Replica for that DB cluster\.
+This topic describes how you can create an Aurora DB cluster\.
+To get started, first see [DB Cluster Prerequisites](#Aurora.CreateInstance.Prerequisites)\.

+For simple instructions on connecting to your Aurora DB cluster, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.

+## DB Cluster Prerequisites<a name="Aurora.CreateInstance.Prerequisites"></a>

 **Important**
 You must complete the tasks in the [Setting Up Your Environment for Amazon Aurora](CHAP_SettingUp_Aurora.md) section before you can create an Aurora DB cluster\.

-This topic describes how you can create an Aurora DB cluster using either the AWS Management Console or the AWS CLI\.
-For simple instructions on connecting to your Aurora DB cluster, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.

-## DB Cluster Prerequisites<a name="Aurora.CreateInstance.Prerequisites"></a>

 The following are prerequisites to create a DB cluster\.